Procedures for Doctoral Study

 The general exam may take on a variety of formats, but must demonstrate knowledge of the literature in the area of concentration, research, theory, and minor area (if applicable).
 At that time of the general exam, a full advisory committee is established.
 The student, in consultation with his/her permanent major professor (advisor), expands the advisory committee to include:

-- 4 members of the LSU Graduate Faculty (2 members of the doctoral committee must be from the Department of Communication Disorders)
+- 2 additional members of the LSU Graduate Faculty for a total of 3 plus the Dean's Representative.
+(One of the additional members of the doctoral committee must be from the Department of Communication Disorders)

 - 1 committee member must be represented by the minor department if a minor is elected.